 Cardiovascular sonographers work closely with patients.
 People who choose this career find it rewarding because they are helping others - and because they can make a good living doing it.

-- This Associate of Science degree in sonography is a two year program.
+- This Associate of Science degree in sonography is a 21-month program.

 - Students are able to sit for adult echocardiography and vascular technology examinations administered by the American Registry of Diagnostic Medical Sonographers (ARDMS).